Anne-Marie is a Toronto-based Dora nominated actor, singer, dancer, writer and laugher. She has also emceed four weddings.

-Anne-Marie has done a variety of voice overs across Canada.
-As the Ukrainian voice of Elections Canada, she has voiced multiple television and radio commercial campaigns.
-She has also performed in multiple plays, musicals, readings, and improv sets, locally in Toronto.
-Anne-Marie coaches dialect and has been on multiple international tours, performing Ukrainian dance.
-Counting Sheep, a production where she was an original cast member, went on to win the Dora award for Outstanding Ensemble in the Musical Theatre Division.
+As the Ukrainian voice of Elections Canada, Anne-Marie has voiced multiple ad campaigns.
+She has performed in plays, musicals, readings, and improv sets, locally in Toronto.
+Anne-Marie coaches dialect and has toured internationally as a Ukrainian dancer.
 The first published play listing her as an original cast member was Linda McCready's The Living Library.

-As a child, she was quiet and polite in public places...apart from occasional standing on restaurant booths and singing at the top of her lungs.
-Anne-Marie was recently told that fellow restaurant patrons applauded at the end of those “performances”, so maybe that’s when it all began.
+As a child, she was quiet and polite...apart from occasional standing on restaurant booths and singing at the top of her lungs.
+Anne-Marie was recently told that fellow restaurant patrons applauded at the end of those “performances”.
+Maybe that’s when it all began.

 Alice in Wonderland (Guild Festival Theatre)